muchhalsagar88/docker/README.md

 ### Virtual machines
 On the first virtual machine, there are two containers namely,
-- redis: This is the docker container which has the redis server
+- **redis**: This is the docker container which has the redis server
-- redis_ambassador: This is the docker container which connects to the redis server
+- **redis_ambassador**: This is the docker container which connects to the redis server

 On the second virtual machine, there are two containers namely,
-- redis_ambassador_client: This is the docker container which will connect to the redis amabassador on the mentioned endpoint
+- **redis_ambassador_client**: This is the docker container which will connect to the redis amabassador on the mentioned endpoint
-- client_cli: This is the docker container which will connect to the redis through the ambassador and provide a CLI to interact with the Redis instance
+- **client_cli**: This is the docker container which will connect to the redis through the ambassador and provide a CLI to interact with the Redis instance

 The containers on the both the virtual machines can be spawned by running the following command in the directory containing the `docker-compose.yml` file.
 ```